 In the midst of this digital revolution, the appeal of acquiring existing eCommerce websites has garnered significant attention.
 Rather than starting from scratch, entrepreneurs are recognizing the advantages of purchasing established online businesses.
 From a solid customer base to refined operational systems, buying an existing eCommerce website can provide a strategic shortcut to success.

 Whether you're looking to buy or sell, the marketplace you choose plays a crucial role in determining the success of your venture.
-This article discusses the top 7 marketplaces to buy eCommerce websites from and what makes them unique from other online marketplaces.
+This article discusses the top 10 marketplaces from which to buy eCommerce websites and what makes them unique from other online marketplaces.

-Now, without further ado, let us look into the 7 top marketplaces for buying and selling eCommerce websites:
+Now, without further ado, let us look into the 10 top marketplaces for buying and selling eCommerce websites, a-k-a Market place to find ecommerce websites for sale.

 1. Flippa

-Flippa is one of the world’s best online marketplaces specifically dedicated to buying and selling digital assets.
-The store was founded in 2009 and offers diverse listings, including online businesses, apps, digital services, Shopify stores, Domains, Blogs, eCommerce stores, and more.
+Flippa is one of the world’s best online marketplaces.
+Founded in 2009, it is specifically dedicated to buying and selling digital assets.
+The store offers diverse listings, including online businesses, apps, digital services, Shopify stores, Domains, Blogs, eCommerce stores, and more.

 Flippa has over 3 million users who have bought or sold more than 300,000 assets on the platform, making it a reputed name in the industry.

-You can buy eCommerce websites from Amazon FBA stores, Affiliate sites, Shopify stores, Dropshipping websites, SaaS web businesses, and Regular online stores.
+You can buy eCommerce websites like Amazon FBA stores, Affiliate sites, Shopify stores, Dropshipping websites, SaaS web businesses, and Regular online stores.

 Pros